N1S10/Assignment2/README.md

-# Assignment2
+# Assignment2 server side development
-A repo for php project
+A repo for php project that will get me a grade